numberformat/Sourcetrail/README.md

 ### Running

 * Run Sourcetrail from within the build directory.
 During execution Sourcetrail needs resources from `bin/app/data` and `bin/app/user`.
 CMake creates symlinks within the build directory that make these directories accessible.

+_If you prefer to provide Boost and Qt manually, skip the `conan install` step and continue passing `-DBOOST_ROOT` and `-DQt5_DIR` the way the project was configured previously._

 ## Enable C/C++ Language Support